ynchuang/ynchuang.github.io/_pages/about.md

 ### News
+- Mar.
+2024: Two papers accepted by the NAACL 2024

 - Jan.
-2024: Our paper accepted by the Journal of Biomedical Informatics
+2024: One paper accepted by the Journal of Biomedical Informatics

 - Jan.
 2024: Our paper, 'The Science of Detecting LLM-Generated Texts,' has been accepted and selected as a highlighted publication, accompanied by an original video, in the April 2024 issue of Communications of ACM.